 How to Have a Socially Distant Fall Picnic

 Fall is a season that usually signifies change.
-And yet, the past several months have been so life-altering that even the meaning of change itself has shifted.
-Now, after months of sheltering in place, social activities are reconvening, but it's still good to be cautious to keep everyone safe and healthy.
+And yet, the past year and a half has been so life-altering that even the meaning of change itself has shifted.
+Now, social activities are reconvening, but it's still good to be cautious to keep everyone safe and healthy.

 When it comes to avoiding the coronavirus, experts say gathering outside is much safer because the flow of open air dilutes infectious aerosols.
 And since being in nature and eating healthy strengthens immunity, it sounds like the perfect time for a fall picnic.
 Plus, there is no evidence to suggest the virus spreads through food.
 With some strategic planning, you can organize a cozy gathering, reflective of your personal style, and simultaneously embrace the new normal.

-In keeping with safety measures, less is definitely more, so plan for a gathering that is small and intimate (2 or 4 people, a maximum of 6).
+In keeping with safety measures, less is definitely more, so plan for a gathering that is small and intimate.
 Set boundaries and be clear about expectations with your guests when you extend the invite.
 Even though there ought to be at least 6 feet of distancing, instruct each person to bring a mask, for when distancing isn’t possible.
 If a guest does not comply with your mask request, let them know wellness is your top priority.

 A backyard space offers maximum flexibility and control in terms of setup, cleaning, and maintaining distancing.
 A local park/lake is an appealing alternative that's lush and serene, but you'll need to bring all your supplies and may have to deal with crowds.
 No matter where you choose to have your gathering have plenty of effective options for guests to clean their hands, such as a homemade spray bottle, as well as antibacterial wipes, and hand sanitizer.